avelino/awesome-go/README.md

 * [Golangbot](https://golangbot.com/learn-golang-series/) - Tutorials to get started with programming in Go.
 * [GolangCode](https://golangcode.com/) - Collection of code snippets and tutorials to help tackle every day issues.
 * [GopherSnippets](https://gophersnippets.com/) - Code snippets with tests and testable examples for the Go programming language.
+* [Guide to Pub/Sub in Go](https://ably.com/blog/pubsub-golang) - Introduction to implementing Pub/Sub concepts in Go.
 * [Hackr.io](https://hackr.io/tutorials/learn-golang) - Learn Go from the best online golang tutorials submitted & voted by the golang programming community.
 * [How to Benchmark: dbq vs sqlx vs GORM](https://medium.com/@rocketlaunchr.cloud/how-to-benchmark-dbq-vs-sqlx-vs-gorm-e814caacecb5) - Learn how to benchmark in Go.
 As a case-study, we will benchmark dbq, sqlx and GORM.
 * [How To Deploy a Go Web Application with Docker](https://semaphoreci.com/community/tutorials/how-to-deploy-a-go-web-application-with-docker) - Learn how to use Docker for Go development and how to build production Docker images.